-Party Food Ideas
+Construction Party Food Ideas

 Fill a large (new!) dump truck with pieces of chocolate cake and scoops of ice cream.
 Sprinkle on chocolate sprinkles and/or chocolate candies for dirt and boulders.

 Fruit kabobs skewered with pretzels

-Jell-O Jiggler bricks - cut jigglers out in rectangular pieces and build
+Jell-O Jiggler bricks - cut jigglers out in rectangular pieces and build a brick wall.

 Cut out sandwiches, Rice Krispie treats, cookies or brownies with construction themed cookie cutters.

 Dynamite Drinks - Serve soda in cups and sprinkle in a few pop rocks.

-Birthday Party Favor Ideas
+Construction Birthday Party Favors